Murder of Gerard Evans

-Early life

-Gerard Evans, known as "Gerry", was a 24-year-old painter and decorator from Crossmaglen, County Armagh, in Northern Ireland.

 Disappearance

-Evans was kidnapped by the Provisional Irish Republican Army in March 1979 whilst hitch-hiking in the Castleblaney neighbourhood in County Monaghan, Republic of Ireland.
-After a lengthy questioning involving a party of twelve local PIRA members on the accusation of being an intelligence agent for the British Government in the Armagh/Monaghan district, Evans was taken at night into the County Louth landscape, where, after pleading for mercy from his kidnappers, and being permitted to make a last prayer, he was shot in the back of the head.
-His body was afterwards illicitly buried in an unmarked grave in a peat bog at Carrickrobbin, near Hackballcross in County Louth, five miles from his home in Crossmaglen, the decision having been taken by the Provisional IRA to deny involvement with his disappearance and conceal the evidence of his murder to avoid alienating the community of the village of Crossmaglen, where the surname of Evans was common.
+Evans was kidnapped by the Provisional Irish Republican Army in March 1979 while hitch-hiking in the Castleblaney area of County Monaghan in the Republic of Ireland.
+After questioning by a group of twelve local PIRA members on the accusation that he was an intelligence agent for the British Government in the Armagh/Monaghan district, he was taken at night into County Louth.
+After pleading for mercy and being allowed to say a final prayer, he was shot in the back of the head.

+His body was buried in an unmarked grave in a peat bog at Carrickrobbin, near Hackballcross in County Louth, five miles from his home in Crossmaglen.
+The decision to conceal the burial and deny involvement was taken to avoid alienating the community in Crossmaglen, where the surname Evans was common.

-Recovery of the body
+Recovery of remains

-In October 2010 the Sunday Tribune journalist Suzanne Breen published a story that she had received information about the location of Evans' body from an ex-member of the Provisional IRA's "South Armagh Brigade", the source also giving the details of Evans' kidnap and murder.
-After an extensive search of the vicinity indicated the Garda Síochána located Evans' body on 15 October 2010.
-The source stated that their decision in coming forward with the information was influenced by the 2007 murder of Paul Quinn.
+In October 2010, the Sunday Tribune journalist Suzanne Breen reported that she had received information from an ex‑member of the Provisional IRA's "South Armagh Brigade", about the location of Evans' body, along with details of his kidnap and murder.
+After an extensive search of the area, Garda Síochána located his remains on 15 October 2010.
+The source said that their decision to come forward had been influenced by the 2007 murder of Paul Quinn.

-Evans' funeral took place at St. Patrick's Church in Crossmaglen on 4 December 2010; he was buried in the church's graveyard.
+Evans' funeral took place at St. Patrick's Church, Crossmaglen, on 4 December 2010.
+He was buried in the church's graveyard.